About This Course

 - Optional Costs: these depend on your choice of modules or activity and they are shown to give you an indication of the optional costs that may arise to make sure your choice is as informed as possible.
 These can include graduation events for your course, optional field trips, Welcome Week trips.

-- A Levels: Including grade B in Welsh*; History preferred but not required; General Studies and Key Skills not normally accepted.
+- A Levels: including grade B in Welsh (or a grade B in a humanities subject studies through the medium of Welsh - e.g. History, Geography, Religious Studies); History preferred but not required; General Studies and Key Skills not normally accepted

 *For a full list of accepted Level 3 qualifications, go to www.ucas.com.